Zero-Down-Time/redis-vault/README.md

 ### Kubernetes StatefulSet Sidecar

-Best for production Redis deployments:
 - Shared volume between Redis and backup containers
 - Automatic restart on failure
 - Resource limits to prevent impact on Redis

-### Docker Compose

-Ideal for development and testing:
-- Easy local testing
-- Multiple Redis instances with different backup configs
-- Simulates production topology

-## Security Considerations

-1. **Least Privilege**: Backup container has read-only access to Redis data
+- Backup container has read-only access to Redis data
+- Runs as unprivileged user in container
-2. **IAM Roles**: Use IAM roles instead of keys when possible
+- Use IAM roles instead of keys when possible
-3. **Encryption**: Enable S3/GCS encryption at rest
-4. **Network Isolation**: Backup sidecar doesn't expose any ports
-5. **Non-root User**: Runs as unprivileged user in container

 ## License